MicrosoftDocs/OData-docs/Odata-docs/webapi-8/overview/overview.md

 # Overview
 **Applies To**:[!INCLUDE[appliesto-webapi](../../includes/appliesto-webapi-v8.md)]

 OData Web API is a .NET library for building REST API services that conform to the OData protocol.
 The OData protocol defines best-practices for consistent and strongly-typed REST APIs by specifying the format of requests and responses, type definition and service description as well as features like filtering, querying related data, pagination, etc. OData Web API library is a set of services that extend [ASP.NET Core](/aspnet/core/introduction-to-aspnet-core) to provide OData-based routing, request and response serialization, query handling and more.
-To learn more about OData itself, visit [the OData docs](/odata/overview).
+To learn more about OData, visit [the OData docs](/odata/overview).

 Here are some of the features provided by the library:
 - Exposes a metadata endpoint that returns a document describing the API service' model, the data types it defines and the endpoints and capabilities it exposes.
 This document makes it easier for clients to consume the service.
-It can also be used by tooling to automatically generate client-side code that can interact with the service (e.g. [OData CLI](/odata/odatacli/getting-started), [OData Connected Service](/odata/connectedservice/getting-started)), allowing the user to focus on business logic.
+It can also be used by code generation tools to automatically generate service proxy on the clients to facilitate interaction with the service (e.g., [OData CLI](/odata/odatacli/getting-started), [OData Connected Service](/odata/connectedservice/getting-started)), allowing the user to focus on business logic.
 - Convention-based routing: Requests are routed to controllers and actions based on naming and URL conventions.
-You can easily override this using ASP.NET core's `[Route]` attribute.
+Fine-grained control over routing can be achieved using ASP.NET Core route template attributes - `Route`, `HttpGet`, `HttpPost`, `HttpPut`, `HttpPatch`, `HttpDelete`, and `HttpHead` - also referred to as attribute routing.
 - Handles serialization and deserialization of requests and responses
 - Validation of requests and responses based on the types defined in the OData model
 - Support for batch requests, which allow you to execute multiple operations in a single API request